lucab/mame/docs/luaengine.md

 ## Quick walktrough

-Before starting, a warning on breaking changes: LUA API is not yet declared stable and may suddenly change without prior notice.
+First, a warning: LUA API is not yet declared stable and may suddenly change without prior notice.
 However, we expose methods to let you know at runtime which API version you are running against, and you can introspect most of the objects at runtime.

-First

 ## API Reference